 - promoting and supporting actions aiming at the conservation and restoration of the heritage of the Napoleonic period (objects, works of art, furniture, monuments, sites, etc.) ;

 - developing activities to promote and enhance the value of heritage through exhibitions, artistic events, discovery itineraries, in particular in the context of tourism, school or university exchanges.

 The key missions of the FECN are:

-- the conservation, sharing, enhancement and safeguarding of the common cultural heritage of European significance linked to the Napoleonic myth and the influence of the Napoleonic period on contemporary Europe;
+- the conservation, sharing, enhancement and safeguarding of the common cultural heritage of European importance linked to the Napoleonic myth and the influence of the Napoleonic period on nowadays Europe ;

-- raising public awareness, highlighting cultural diversity and promoting mutual knowledge of the history, roots and cultural values common to the peoples of Europe and their common cultural heritage ;
+- raising public awareness, enhancing cultural diversity and promoting mutual knowledge of the history, roots and common cultural values of the European peoples, and our shared cultural heritage ;

 - the development of research, teaching and the dissemination of knowledge.